MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webresourcerequested.md

 <!-- TODO: identify the technical difference between overriding a request vs. a response; when to override a request vs. response -->

 <!-- Notes

-*  Your host app can override a response and and provide a new response to WebView2.
+*  Your host app can override a response and and provide a new response to the WebView2 control.

-*  By default, the HTTP server sends a response to the WebView2 control
+*  By default, the HTTP server sends a response to the WebView2 control.

 *  The host app can override the response and provide a different, custom response to the WebView2 control.*

-* override to serve content offline, recommended way should be to changing URL to file URL
+*  Override to serve content offline, the recommended way should be to changing URL to file URL.

-* technical difference in doing it by request/response
+*  Technical difference in doing it by request vs. response.

-* intercept and override
+*  Intercept and override.

-* can change the URL to the file URL and then the WebView will read the content itself or you could override the response which means the app reads the file and then just provides the response to the WebView.
+*  Can change the URL to the file URL and then the WebView will read the content itself or you could override the response which means the app reads the file and then just provides the response to the WebView.
 That's the difference.
-In sample app do the latter one.
-We override the response to read locally
+In sample app, do the latter one.
+We override the response to read locally.

-* if you intercept request, directing WV2 to local file. if intercepting response you're providing the response with the local file.
+*  If you intercept request, directing the WebView2 control to local file.
+If intercepting response, you're providing the response with the local file.

-* in the response case: give the WebView a content stream which is the response and so basically you read the local file to a stream and then you just pass it to WV2 control and then WV control has
+*  In the response case: give the WebView2 control a content stream, which is the response, and so basically you read the local file to a stream, and then you just pass it to the WebView2 control and then the WebView2 control has.

-* modifying URL is easier -- less code than reading the content and passing it as a response.
-But the latter is more correct b/c when you change URL you can also be changing the origin and that matters. cannot have cross origin resources in the same document. and normally the document, like the resources are in the same origin and if you change URL might cuase those two reources to become cross origin.
+*  Modifying URL is easier -- less code than reading the content and passing it as a response.
+But the latter is more correct, because when you change the URL, you can also be changing the origin, and that matters.
+Cannot have cross-origin resources in the same document.
+And normally the document, like the resources, are in the same origin, and if you change URL, that might cause those two resources to become cross-origin.

-* for basic scenarios like reading from disk modifying URL is file but if you want to construct more complex responses, app needs to construct them. e.g. app wants to construct a dynamic (time or day) response e.g. providing a dynamic key or something to a XHR request from the WV2 control.
-You want app to provide this becuase cannot be done by modifying URL. if response is dynamic (not on disk adn needs to be generated dynamically) do custom response.
+*  For basic scenarios like reading from disk, modifying URL is fine, but if you want to construct more complex responses, the app needs to construct them.
+For example, the host app wants to construct a dynamic (time or day) response, such as providing a dynamic key or something to a XHR request from the WebView2 control.
+You want the host app to provide this, because it cannot be done by modifying the URL.
+If the response is dynamic (not on disk and needs to be generated dynamically), do a custom response.

-* Changing URL is simpler but constructing response provides more fine control
+*  Changing URL is simpler, but constructing response provides more fine control.

-* tradeoff: do it the simpler way which gives you less control and less flexibility or you can do it the more complicated way which is harder to do but gives you more flexibility and control
+*  Tradeoff: The simpler way gives you less control and less flexibility.
+The more complicated way is harder to do, but gives you more flexibility and control.

-* intercepting vs. overriding: intercepting is you somethign and then you modify it overriding is you discard the actual thing and you provide something new and it's actually different becuase the request object is already pre populated with the original request that teh app can go and modify. but the response object the app has to create from scratch
+*  Intercepting vs. overriding: Intercepting is you something and then you modify it.
+Overriding is you discard the actual thing and you provide something new, and it's actually different, because the request object is already pre-populated with the original request that the host app can go and modify.
+But the response object the app has to create from scratch.

-* intercepting: you're the guy in the middle: there's a request sent and you're in teh middle. you take it and then you change it or you read it and let it pass across
+*  Intercepting: you're the guy in the middle: there's a request sent and you're in the middle.
+You take it and then you change it, or you read it and let it pass across.

-* overriding: you throw it away. you override before you get the actual response. event doesn't get until actual response comes -->
+*  Overriding: you throw it away.
+You override before you get the actual response.
+Event doesn't get until actual response comes.
+-->

 <!-- ====================================================================== -->